cleytonlang/angular-bootstrap/README.md

 # angular-bootstrap
-Web application using angular V1 and Bootstrap 4.
+Web application using AngularJS and Bootstrap 4.
+This is a basic application using AngularJS.

-This web application is using routes in angular.
+This web application is using routes in angularJS.